CIRCUMET

 This course is your gateway to mastering the science behind lightweight, corrosion-resistant, and endlessly recyclable aluminium—an essential material in automotive and aerospace industries.
 Learn to optimize remelting processes, control impurities with precision, and enhance alloy quality, all while reducing environmental impact.
 With the growing demand for sustainable, high-quality recycled materials, this course equips you with the skills to lead the way in transforming aluminium production for a greener future.

-Metallic Material Development for Circularity and Future Trends – Sustainability Aspects, 2.5 credits
+Metallic Material Development for Circularity and Future Trends – Non-ferrous alloys, 2.5 credits, Chalmers

 Metallic Material Development for Circularity and Future Trends – Non-ferrous alloys, 2.5 credits